nehalban/Version-Control-System/README.md

 Entry Number: 2024MT10788

 ## Project Overview
 This project is an in-memory, Git-inspired version control system.
-It allows for the creation and manipulation of files, each with a complete version history represented as a tree.
+It allows for the creation and manipulation of multiple files, each with a complete version history represented as a tree.
 Users can create new versions, save immutable snapshots(like commits), and navigate through the history of a file.
-It also supports system-wide analytics to identify recently modified files and files with the most extensive version histories.
+It also supports system-wide commands to identify recently modified files and files with the most extensive version histories.
 ## Data structures and Classes
 I implemented all core data structures from scratch.
 The following custom structures were used:
 ### Tree (TreeNode)